 In 2005, Gerrard led Liverpool to a historic fifth European title, being named Man of the Match as Liverpool came from 3–0 down to defeat Milan in what became known as the Miracle of Istanbul.
 The following year, Gerrard starred in the 2006 FA Cup Final, which has been called The Gerrard Final.
 Both finals have since become widely regarded as amongst the greatest in the history of each competition.
 He joined the LA Galaxy club in 2015 before his retirement in 2016, during which he wrote a memoir, My Story.

-Gerrard later became a coach in the Liverpool youth academy and managed their under-18 team, before becoming manager of Scottish Premiership club Rangers in 2018.
+Gerrard later became a coach in the Liverpool youth academy and managed their under-18 team, before becoming manager of the Scottish Premiership club Rangers in 2018.
 (1980)

 SHARE the Milestones, Memories, and Music…